18.1. SPI Overview

 Code

-The SPI source can be found in the presto-spi
+The SPI source can be found in the presto-spi directory in the

 root of the Presto source tree.